Automattic/Edit-Flow/readme.txt

 There are a few key components to this project:

-* improving the meta data on top of posts to better reflect the information that needs to be recorded about an assignment;
+* Improving the meta data on top of posts to better reflect the information that needs to be recorded about an assignment;
-* empowering newsrooms, blog networks and multi-user blogs to manage more of their editorial workflow from within the WordPress admin; and
+* Empowering newsrooms, blog networks and multi-user blogs to manage more of their editorial workflow from within the WordPress admin; and
-* building out a way to track all of this active meta data within the system as a way of visualizing content and priorities at a glance.
+* Building out a way to track all of this active meta data within the system as a way of visualizing content and priorities at a glance.

 More details can be found on the [Edit Flow website](http://www.editflow.org/)